 Note: This graph is a count of all WA samples positive for a common respiratory virus other than influenza reported by PathWest.
+Rhinovirus detections have increased since July 2024.
+This reflects a change in laboratory testing scope which has increased the number of Rhinovirus tests performed and does not necessarily reflect increasing incidence of this virus.

-In the past week, the number of COVID-19 notifications to the Department of Health decreased by 30% to 128 notifications (Figure 15).
+In the past week, the number of COVID-19 notifications to the Department of Health decreased to 154 notifications (Figure 15).